+While prescription painkillers may seem harmless, they often become a pathway to addiction.
 Data shows that 80 percent of heroin users started with prescription medications given to treat an injury or post-surgery pain.
 And as the opioid epidemic rages on, medical professionals are looking for painkiller alternatives.
-According to a study recently published by the Medical Journal of Australia, acupuncture could be the answer they have been searching for.
+According to a 2017 study published by the Medical Journal of Australia, acupuncture could be the holistic addiction treatment practice they have been searching for.

 Marc Cohen, leader of the study, said, “While acupuncture is widely used by practitioners in community settings for treating pain, it is rarely used in hospital emergency departments.”
 And while the use of powerful painkillers will not be eradicated from emergency rooms overnight, the study gives hope that we will see a decline in the number of opioid prescriptions as alternatives appear.

 If you or a loved one is struggling with alcoholism or drug addiction, we are here to help.
 Reach out to Mountainside by calling 888 833 4676.